Fostering Connection and Independence in Adolescents

 read more

-What are you needing as parents in 2022?
+What are you needing as parents?
 What are you wanting or hoping to see change or develop or enhanced for you and your family.
 What are the challenges in the year ahead?
 I am navigating through a son repeating year 4 and supporting him to own and solve his problems and challenges in order to continue to grow in resilience and responsibility.
-My teenage girl is starting year 7, and I know the year will be filled with many challenges, in upgrading my skills to be more consultative through...
+My teenage girl is starting year 7, and I know the year will be filled with many challenges, in upgrading my skills to be more consultative through the...

 read more